Estimated reading time: 4 minutes

-Managers that take a ‘do as I say, not as I do’ attitude will create a boundary between them and their staff.
-You need to lead by example, so that there is no excuse for your team not to work hard.
+Managers that take a ‘do as I say, not as I do’ attitude will create a boundary between themselves and their staff.
+You need to lead by example so that there is no excuse for your team not to work hard.

 Ordering them around without following your own rules will just see them lose trust in you.